World Boxing News has garnered an initial reaction from Deontay Wilder’s camp to the recent astonishing announcement regarding Tyson Fury.

 In short, those include:

-More will be revealed soon as Fury plans at least two fights in America this year.
-May 18th was earmarked initially, although that may now chance due to timescale.
+Both sides will reveal more soon as Fury plans at least two fights in America this year.
+May 18th got earmarked initially, although that may now change due to the timescale.

 Team Wilder will continue to pursue Fury for the foreseeable future as other alternatives are few and far between.